Better understand regurgitation in babies with Biostime

 2. Campeotto F., Hospital V., Maigret P. Poster presented at European Society for Pediatric Gastroenterology, Hepatology, and Nutrition meeting.
 Glasgow, Scotland; June 5-8, 2019; / Martigne L, Delaage PH, Thomas-Delecourt F, Bonnelye G, Barthelemy P, Gottrand F. 2012.
 Eur J Pediatr.
 171(12):1767–73

 4. DORÉ, Nicole and Danielle LE HÉNAFF.
-Living Better with Our Child from Pregnancy to Two Years, Practical Guide for Mothers and Fathers.
+Better Living with Our Child from Pregnancy to Two Years: A Practical Guide for Mothers and Fathers.
 National Institute of Public Health of Quebec, Quebec

 Share on social media